Submitted by on

 What Is the Cyber AB?

 The Cyber AB, formally known as the Cybersecurity Maturity Model Certification (CMMC) Accreditation Body, is an independent, non-profit organization and the exclusive official partner of the Department of Defense (DoD) that manages the CMMC program.
-Established in 2020, its primary role is to standardize and oversee the certification process for DoD vendors, also referred to as the Defense Industrial Base or DIB contractors and suppliers in the US defense supply chain.
+Established in 2020, its primary role is to standardize and oversee the certification process for DoD vendors, also referred to as the Defense Industrial Base or DIB contractors, sub-contractors, and suppliers in the US defense supply chain.

-Leveraging the resources provided by the Cyber AB helps DIB contractors and suppliers understand how to implement and manage compliance with the CMMC framework.
+Leveraging the resources provided by the Cyber AB helps DIB contractors and suppliers understand

-This involves accrediting Certified Third-Party Assessment Organizations (C3PAOs) and training assessors.
+This involves accrediting Certified Third-Party Assessor Organizations (C3PAOs) and training assessors.
 The Cyber AB also maintains a marketplace where accredited C3PAOs are listed for DIB vendors seeking certification of their CMMC compliance.
 By validating that DIB contractors and suppliers comply with mandated cybersecurity standards and best practices, the Cyber AB plays a critical role in safeguarding sensitive DoD data, including Federal Contract Information (FCI) and Controlled Unclassified Information (CUI).

 Roles and Responsibilities of the Cyber AB Personnel